cloud-gov/manage-rds/README.md

 ## Prerequisites

-You will need to have the cloudfoundry cli `cf`, ssh and database utilities installed for cg-manage to work.
+You will need to have the cloudfoundry cli `cf`, `ssh` and the standard database engine utilities installed for cg-manage to work.

 ## Installation